Get Started

 The Low-Friction Outreach Email

-Frame it as mutual benefit: readers get clickable context, their content becomes more useful, and link equity flows naturally.
+Frame it as mutual benefit.
+Readers get clickable context, their content becomes more useful, and link equity flows naturally.
 Avoid demanding anchor text changes or new paragraphs.
 If you’ve recently published relevant content that strengthens the mention’s value, note it briefly but don’t require them to link there instead.

 Close with appreciation and a simple yes/no. Many webmasters will comply because the friction is negligible and the logic is sound.
 For proven frameworks and subject line tactics that increase response rates, see these outreach templates that work.